Cathedrals of consumption

-The new store was purpose built and allowed Whiteley’s to introduce cutting-edge technology and novel methods of display and trade.
-The company also unveiled catalogues that allowed customers to order goods from the comfort of their own home.
+The new store was purpose-built and allowed Whiteley’s to introduce cutting-edge technology and novel methods of display and trade.
+The company also unveiled catalogues that allowed customers to order goods from the comfort of their own homes.
 Coincidentally, this enabled the upper classes to shop and accrue the benefits of department stores in secret.
-Many had been reticent at using department stores in the early years of their development, considering them fit only for members of the bourgeois.
-But others were happy to be associated with the new trend, including none other than Queen Victoria’s household, which had no qualms in mail ordering from Whiteley’s.10
+Many had been reticent at using department stores in the early years of their development, considering them fit only for members of the bourgeois or nouveau riche.
+But others were happy to be associated with the new trend, including the management of Queen Victoria’s household, which had no qualms in mail ordering from Whiteley’s.10

 Out and about

 As Whiteley’s and the other London department stores grew, women were afforded a greater opportunity to travel into town to take advantage of the considerable consumer benefits they had to offer.
 As time went by, the most successful department stores took careful note of this and dedicated increasing time and effort to install displays that would appeal to female tastes.
 The purchasing power of women had become essential to their success and, unsurprisingly, department stores wanted to secure their custom and maintain their loyalty.

 Walkowitz argues a more menacing threat of patriarchal control lurks beneath these ostensibly positive developments.
 By the 1880s, she states the department store had become a ‘controlled fantasy world’ and an effort to distract women from the reality of their constrained freedom within society.11 Crossick and Jaumain consider Tiersten’s arguments, which they paraphrase by asking: ‘Was shopping just an ersatz public domain that actually served to exclude women from the “real” public sphere?’12